Virtual-Domain-driven-design/virtual-domain-driven-design/README.md

     name = "The name of your community" country = "The country"
-    city = "If your community is bound to a city, it is an optional field"
-    url: "Url to the website of your community"
-    img: "A image you want to show"
+    city = "If your community is bound to a city, it is an optional field" url = "Url to the website of your community" img = "A image you want to show"
   }
 ```